JaynewDee/Mood-Ring/README.md

   >> AS A feeling human ...
   >> I WANT an app that considers my feelings ...
-  >> SO THAT I can see media based on my current emotional state.
+  >> SO THAT I can see media related to my current emotional state.